MUMBAI TOURISM GUIDE:

-Mumbai has an unusually easy-going attitude to alcohol; popping into a bar for a beer is very much accepted, for men atleast even at lunchtime.
+Mumbai has an unusually easy-going attitude to alcohol; popping into a bar for a beer is very much accepted, for men at least even at lunchtime.
 On any night one will find Mumbai’s pub full of hustle and bustle.
 So one can rest assured that any trip to Mumbai will be far from boring.

-Chowpatty Beach and Colaba Causeway, where one will find Leopold’s and the Cafe Mondegar form the focus of the traveller’s social scene, but if one wants to sample the pulse of the city’s nightlife, venture up to Bandra and Juhu.
+Chowpatty Beach and Colaba Causeway, where one will find Leopold’s and the Cafe Mondegar form the focus of the traveler’s social scene, but if one wants to sample the pulse of the city’s nightlife, venture up to Bandra and Juhu.

-The nightclubs scene in Mumbai has come a long way from the Filmi dance and chart-busting discos of a few years ago, as the moneyed jet-set now expect to hear the latest House, Trance, Fusion and Funk that is hitting the decks in the USA and the UK.
-The five star hotels tend to operate “Couple-Only” policies and entry is restricted to hotel guests and members.
+The nightclubs scene in Mumbai has come a long way from the Filmi dance and chart-busting discos of a few years ago, as the moneyed jet-set now expects to hear the latest House, Trance, Fusion and Funk that is hitting the decks in the USA and the UK.
+The five-star hotels tend to operate “Couple-Only” policies and entry is restricted to hotel guests and members.
 Other discos and clubs charge per couple on the door and many operate “Ladies Nights” when women get in free.

 Shopping in Mumbai is a memorable experience as one wanders through its bazaars with striking names like Chor Bazaar, Mutton Street and Zaveri Bazaar.
-Mumbai’s streets, corners and pavements are lined with shops and virtually anything one wants is available in parts of its famous bazaars and markets.
-Shopping in Mumbai can be anyway one likes – air-conditioned and fixed price, or street market and lots of hard bargaining.
+Mumbai’s streets, corners, and pavements are lined with shops and virtually anything one wants is available in parts of its famous bazaars and markets.
+Shopping in Mumbai can be any way one likes – air-conditioned and fixed price, or street market and lots of hard bargaining.

 The shopping arcades of almost all five-star hotels such as the Oberoi and the Taj Mahal offer a good variety of up-market shops.
 In central and suburban Mumbai, the Dadar, Bandra-Linking Road, and Juhu Road areas are good spots to shop.

-Shopping Arcades Of The Hotels Such As Taj, Oberoi: If one wants to take the leisurely option for your shopping trips, go for a stroll around the air- conditioned shopping arcades of the main hotels, the Taj, the Oberoi Towers and the new Oberoi, all in south Mumbai, and shop for clothes, shoes, leatherwear, jewellery, and good quality handicrafts.
+Shopping Arcades Of The Hotels Such As Taj, Oberoi: If one wants to take the leisurely option for your shopping trips, go for a stroll around the air-conditioned shopping arcades of the main hotels, the Taj, the Oberoi Towers and the new Oberoi, all in south Mumbai, and shop for clothes, shoes, leatherwear, jewellery, and good quality handicrafts.

 Prices will be higher than outside, but the choice in these shopping arcades is excellent, and if one is a canny shopper, one can always window shop there, before heading off to the markets.

-Some shops however are exclusive to the hotels in the Oberoi Shopping Centre, for example, there is a wonderful shop called “Christina”, selling bags, purses, scarves and silk blouses.
+Some shops, however, are exclusive to the hotels in the Oberoi Shopping Centre, for example, there is a wonderful shop called “Christina”, selling bags, purses, scarves, and silk blouses.
 Designs are never repeated, and one has to be quick off the mark if one sees something one like, for the little shop is always busy, often with airline crews.

-Zaveri Bazaar in Mumbai: For beautiful silver jewellery and belts, go to Zaveri Bazaar.
+Zaveri Bazaar in Mumbai: For beautiful silver jewelry and belts, go to Zaveri Bazaar.
 Silver is a very good buy in Zaveri Bazaar, but bargain hard.
 Other good silver buys are napkin rings, picture frames in old silver (beautiful, but pricey) and boxes: lovely presents if one can ever bear to give them away.
 Always check the price per gram for silver, and remember there is a different price for old silver, and do compare prices in a few shops before buying.

 Fashion Street of Mumbai: For shirts, tee-shirts and wonderful cotton clothes for children, all at rock bottom prices, visit “Fashion Street” a street market opposite one of Mumbai’s exclusive clubs, the Bombay Gymkhana, but known to everyone as the Bombay Gym.

-Fashion street sells export rejects, and export “over-runs” which are often excellent quality clothes at knock down prices.
-Bargain very hard, and with any luck one can reduce the sales man’s opening offer down to a more realistic price.
+Fashion street sells export rejects, and export “over-runs” which are often excellent quality clothes at knock-down prices.
+Bargain very hard, and with any luck, one can reduce the sales man’s opening offer down to a more realistic price.

-Colaba And Flora Fountain: Colaba and Flora Fountain (Hutatama Chowk) in the heart of south Mumbai and at walking distance from Bombay VT and Churchgate railway stations are full of shops of all kinds, mainly ethnic artefacts and departmental stores.
+Colaba And Flora Fountain: Colaba and Flora Fountain (Hutatama Chowk) in the heart of south Mumbai and at walking distance from Bombay VT and Churchgate railway stations are full of shops of all kinds, mainly ethnic artifacts and departmental stores.
 It is a good place to find shoes, cotton clothes, Kaftans and children’s clothes.

 Shopping in Dadar: Another major shopping area is around Dadar T.T, and if you go there in the evening, the place is packed.
 Good cotton clothes, saris, children’s cloth galore and a general atmosphere of fun shopping.
-Given the space constraints in Mumbai, the further one goes from the over crowded southern tip, the bigger and better the shops become.
+Given the space constraints in Mumbai, the further one goes from the overcrowded southern tip, the bigger and better the shops become.
 Departmental stores are virtually unheard of in south Mumbai, whilst just a short drive away, uptown, are large complexes.